TheTexta/obsidian-main/Chemistry/ionisation.md

-when a molecules [[covalent bonds]] are broken and the compound splits apart forming charged ions.
+when a molecules [[Covalent bonds]] are broken and the compound splits apart forming charged ions.